peteruhnak/xml-magritte-generator/README.md

 * use `'MXObject'` which implements it
 * add the method to your own root class
 * use `TMXDescription` trait
-* do what you want
+* do whatever you want